SailorVirgo/E-Commerce-Back-End-/README.md

 * `Product` belongs to `Category`, and `Category` has many `Product` models.

 * `Product` belongs to many `Tag` models, and `Tag` belongs to many `Product` models through the `ProductTag` model.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request with your changes.

+## License
+This project is licensed under the MIT License.